 - Anger work: The therapist encourages the client to release their repressed anger.

-- Guided fantasy: The client and therapist contact the client’s Child to elicit imagery that depicts issues that the client is unable to talk about.
+- Guided fantasy: The client and therapist contact the client’s Child to elicit imagery depicting issues that the client is unable to talk about.

-- Rechilding: The client regresses in age in order to form a new Child ego state that has a positive experience.
+- Rechilding: The client regresses in age to form a new Child ego state with a positive experience.

-- Sculpting: The client externalizes their unconscious thoughts and feelings onto a pattern in their environment that they feel represents their internal state, which allows the client and therapist to deal with the feelings symbolically.
+- Sculpting: The client externalizes their unconscious thoughts and feelings onto a pattern in their environment representing their internal state, which allows the client and therapist to deal with the feelings symbolically.

 When Is Transactional Analysis Commonly Used?